Programme Code | Study Mode | Normal Period of Study | Venue | Programme Leader |

 Medium of Instruction

 This programme offers a Chinese stream (CMI) and an English stream (EMI).
-Applicants have to choose which medium of instruction they prefer upon application.
+Applicants must choose which medium of instruction they prefer upon application.

 Chinese as the medium of instruction [CMI]

-The medium of instruction is mainly Chinese.
-English or Putonghua is adopted as the language of instruction for relevant courses, as appropriate.
+The medium of instruction is mainly Cantonese.
+English or Putonghua may be adopted as the language of instruction for relevant courses, as appropriate.

 English as the medium of instruction [EMI] Note 6